 This October, The Assistant Quarters is again raising funds for Tommy’s in support of Baby Loss Awareness week and the many bereaved parents and families who have lost a baby due to miscarriage, stillbirth or premature death.

 In this post, we wanted to share why we are supporting Tommy’s campaign and why it is so important to our Founder, Claire, who has suffered four miscarriages since 2016.

 What is Baby Loss Awareness week?

-Baby Loss Awareness Week falls on the 9th -15th October each year.
-It is an opportunity for parents and families that have been impacted across the world to commemorate their babies’ lives.
-It is an also an important opportunity to help break the taboo that surrounds baby loss and raise much-needed funds for charities, such as Tommy’s, so that they can continue to research the causes of baby loss and how to stop it happening.
+Baby Loss Awareness Week falls on the 9th -15th of October.
+It is an opportunity for parents and families impacted worldwide to commemorate their babies’ lives.
+It is also a significant opportunity to help break the taboo surrounding baby loss and raise much-needed funds for charities, such as Tommy’s, so they can continue researching the causes and how to stop it.

-There are many amazing charities supporting families impacted by miscarriage, stillbirth or baby loss.
-Tommy’s current campaign #togetherforchange is one that is particularly close to our hearts so, like last year, we have decided to raise funds to support them.
+Many amazing charities support families impacted by miscarriage, stillbirth or baby loss.
+Tommy’s current campaign, #togetherforchange, is particularly close to our hearts, so, like last year, we have decided to raise funds to support them.
 According to Tommy’s website, did you know?

 - In the UK, 1 in 4 pregnancies will end in miscarriage, stillbirth or premature death.